jpadilla/django-rest-framework-jwt/docs/index.md

 ### JWT_GET_USER_SECRET_KEY

 This is more robust version of JWT_SECRET_KEY.
 It is defined per User, so in case token is compromised it can be easily changed by owner.
 Changing this value will make all tokens for given user unusable.
-Value should be a function, accepting user as only parameter and returning it's secret key as string.
+Value should be a function, accepting user as only parameter and returning its secret key as string.

 Default is `None`.